 MSSs provide organizations with a variety of management and operational services specific to security technologies and business outcomes for security.
 Capabilities include security monitoring, detection and response, exposure assessment and management as well as security consulting and security technology implementation.
 MSSs are delivered in a variety of modes, in the providers’ cloud infrastructure, as consultative engagements or through staff augmentation and on-premises.
 MSS providers offer a variety of different engagement models.
 These include heavily customized and consultancy-led models and commoditized technology management-driven experiences.

-Gartner defines unified communications as a service (UCaaS) as a multitenant, subscription-based service.
-It is cloud-delivered, and it provides business telephony features; external, public switched telephone network (PSTN) connectivity that enables inbound or outbound calling; and collaboration features, such as messaging and meetings.
-UCaaS services can be consumed by end users with traditional handsets, desktop clients, meeting room systems and mobile apps.
-Gartner’s definition of meetings for the UCaaS market focuses on the capabilities for internal collaboration, work from home and external presentation meeting use cases only.
-Other specialized use cases — such as webinar, remote support, distance learning and training — are often available from UCaaS offerings, but are not mandatory for this research.
-These use cases are part of a separate market defined by Gartner (meeting solutions).
+Gartner defines unified communications as a service (UCaaS) as a multitenant, subscription-based service that is cloud-delivered.
+It provides business telephony features; public switched telephone network (PSTN) connectivity that enables inbound and/or outbound external calling; and collaboration features, such as messaging and meetings.
+UCaaS services can be consumed by end users with traditional handsets, desktop clients, web clients, meeting room systems and mobile apps.
+UCaaS is used by organizations to securely communicate and collaborate — both internally and externally.
+It includes telephony, messaging and meetings.
+UCaaS providers may offer variations of each of the three core modes of communication and also offer a range of cloud contact center functionalities, either self-developed or through integration/partnerships with cloud contact center specialists.
+Gartner’s definition of meetings for the UCaaS market mostly focuses on the capabilities for internal collaboration, work from home and external presentation meeting use cases.
+Other specialized use cases — such as webinar, remote support, distance learning and training — are often available from UCaaS offerings, but are not mandatory for inclusion in this research.
+These use cases are part of a separate market defined by Gartner (the meeting solutions market).